carlluck/rsqsim-analysis/catalogs/rundir2585/rotated_ruptures_m6p6_reverse/README.md

 * Rupture Strike *[36 unique]*
 * Path *[4 unique]*

-Here is an exmample with 5 rotations, which would be repeated for each combination of [Site, Joyner-Boore Distance, Rupture]:
+Here is an exmample with 5 rotations, which would be repeated for each combination of [Site, Joyner-Boore Distance, Rupture].
+The site is shown with a blue square, and initially oriented rupture in bold with its hypocenter as a red star and centroid a green circle.
+Rotations of that rupture are in gray:

 ![Example](resources/example_within_event.png)